 About

-Ukrainian-American soprano Teryn Kuzma is a versatile performer of classical, contemporary, musical theater, and folk repertoires.
+Hailed as "silvery-toned" by Opera News (David Shengold, 2022), Ukrainian-American soprano Teryn Kuzma is a versatile performer of classical, contemporary, musical theater, and folk repertoire.
 She has a deep passion for performing contemporary works, and uncommon Eastern European opera and art song.
+Recent engagements include being a featured soprano and bandurist for the 2025 Ukrainian Contemporary Music Festival, and performing for the Toronto Bandura Festival in their Bandura on Bloor Concert Series for their inaugural concert in Toronto, Canada.

 In addition to her singing credits, Teryn is an accomplished instrumentalist on the 55-stringed Ukrainian bandura and is actively engaged in the performance and study of Ukrainian folk music.
-A founding member of the Women’s Bandura Ensemble of North America, she has performed in various esteemed concert halls and universities across the U.S and Canada over the last seven years.
+She currently serves as Concertmaster of the Women’s Bandura Ensemble of North America, as well as Artistic Director of the New York School of Bandura.
+As a singer-bandurist, she's performed in various esteemed concert halls and universities across the U.S and Canada over the past ten years.
 Teryn privately teaches bandura and voice lessons, and has been invited to perform and instruct at several summer bandura workshops since 2014.
-Her connection to her heritage is highlighted through her devotion to maintaining the art of the bandura and Ukrainian music.

 In 2019, she sang in Hartford Opera Theater’s 10th annual New in November Concert, a festival dedicated to performing contemporary operas by living composers.
 That same year, she was a featured artist in the Ukrainian Art Song Project in Toronto, Canada.
 Teryn continues to program lesser-known Ukrainian composers such as Kyrylo Stetsenko, Stephania Turkewich, and Volodymyr Volynskyj.